[PATCH] Add Method#curry

 Looking forward to seeing this discussed.

-Updated by plexus (Arne Brasseur) almost 6 years ago
+Updated by plexus (Arne Brasseur) over 6 years ago

 - File 0001-Implement-Method-curry-which-delegates-to-to_proc.cu.patch 0001-Implement-Method-curry-which-delegates-to-to_proc.cu.patch added